Bucket List: Amazing Tourist Attractions and Best Things to do and see in Langkawi, Malaysia

 You can spot seahorses, rockhopper penguins, and seals.
 The underwater world is a 15m walkthrough underwater tunnel where you will enjoy the view of sharks, green turtles, and giant stingrays up close.

 Some of the species you should expect to see include stingrays, turtles, and sharks, among others.

 Go Island Hopping

 Island hopping excursion is one of the top things to do in Langkawi as there are underdeveloped neighboring islands where you can go for a full day or half-day tour.
-This is hotspots for tourist who loves exploring caves and birdwatchers.
+This is a hotspot for tourist who loves exploring caves and birdwatchers.

-The highlight of the trip is the unforgettable visit to the Bat Cave where you will find humongous fruit bats.
+The trip’s highlight is the unforgettable visit to the Bat Cave, where you will find humongous fruit bats.
 You can also watch as some companies throw a chicken in the air to feed the Eagles to add a little excitement.

 Explore the Taman Legenda

 Taman Legenda is a beautiful folklore-themed park, and your trip to Langkawi is incomplete without a visit here.
 You can explore the beautifully landscaped open-air ‘garden museum’ on foot or in a buggy.
 You will see 17 colorful sculptures that depict the local legends.

 The highlight of Taman Legenda is you will hear the tales of the heroic giants, beautiful princesses, mythical birds, and even the evil ogres.
 You can also go for people watching as this is a popular joggers’ park for the locals.